Free CRM: Save and Grow

-Some complaints have been made regarding the amount of manual data entry required to get a lead and prospect entry into the system.
+It might seem a first that there is a large amount of manual data entry required to get a lead and prospect entry into the CRM system.
 However, this kind of work generally speeds up as one gets more adept at the software.

 The workflow management database lets users quickly link and interpret data from different sets.
 Useful?
 Very.
 Although the endless combinations can potentially lead to data overload.
 It’s just up to the user to stop having so much fun relating all those data sets.